 I used Pinterest to plan a trip with my mom to Appenzell, Switzerland and it nearly gave her a heart attack.
-Thanks to the high-altitude Pinterest fail, we have a story few others will ever have.
+Here’s the story of our high-altitude Pinterest fail.

 In an effort to make this mom-and-daughter trip to France and Switzerland a dream come true, I bugged my mom for her wish list throughout the entire planning process.
-She would always reply by saying she would love whatever we did.
-So when she sent me a picture on Pinterest and said, “this looks really cool.”
-I jumped on it.
+She always replied, “I’ll love whatever we do.”
+So when she finally sent me a picture on Pinterest and said, “this looks really cool,” I jumped on it.

 It did look really cool.
 I found Berggasthaus Aescher-Wildkirchli online and contacted them.
-They didn’t have online booking, so I emailed them my credit card information after a brief glance at TripAdvisor just to make sure they were legit.
+They didn’t have online booking, so I emailed them my credit card information after a brief glance at TripAdvisor and crossed my fingers, hoping they were legit.

-A couple of months later, My mom and I were on a train to the Appenzell region in Switzerland.
-After nearly two hours of train travel from Zurich, we arrive in the middle of nowhere and stood looking at a cable car that cost an arm and a leg to use.
-By now, I’d had enough time to start worrying — what if this place wasn’t really there…?
+A couple months later, My mom and I were on a train to the Appenzell region in Switzerland.
+After nearly two hours of train travel from Zurich, we arrived in the middle of nowhere and stood looking at a cable car that cost an arm and a leg to use.
+By now, I’d had enough time to start worrying — was this place really there?
 We rode the cable car straight up the mountainside to find out.

 We arrived at the top, nobody in sight except one young man cleaning the cable car station.
 We walked outside to see a sign with a bunch of words, none of which looked like the name of our hostel.
-We got the man and pointed to our reservation confirmation paper, asking which way to go.
+We asked the lone man, who didn’t seem to speak English but understood our butchered pronunciation of the German accommodations.
 He pointed us down a sliver of trail on the mountain.

 I told my exhausted mother to sit at the hut with our bags while I went on to look for the hostel.
-Luckily, after passing a wooden bridge and rounding the corner, I saw it and went back for mom.
+Luckily, after passing a wooden bridge and rounding the corner, I could finally breathe again when I laid eyes on it.

-It was up a ladder, behind a swinging wood panel.
+It was up a ladder, with a swinging wood panel for a door.
 The woman turned to my mom and asked if she would be okay with the ladder.
 Mom nearly laughed — I knew what she was thinking: if she could manage that hike, she could manage a ladder to the heavens.

 We asked for wi-fi: none.
 We asked for showers: none — just a “washroom” with a big sink.

 By this time, I was wondering what I had dragged my mother into.
-I was worried she hated it.
-I was worried we had done the dumbest thing ever.
-I wanted to find another place to stay and leave ASAP — but I didn’t have any wi-fi to book another place.
+She must have been miserable.
+This was possibly the dumbest thing I had ever done while traveling.
+I wanted to find another place to stay and leave ASAP — but I didn’t have any wi-fi to book anywhere else.
 I had no idea what to think, but I felt responsible for whatever we had done.

 THAT NIGHT, WE SLEPT ON THE SIDE OF THE MOUNTAIN.

-The next morning, we ate a Swiss breakfast on the insanely beautiful mountain.
+The next morning, we ate a Swiss breakfast on that insanely beautiful mountainside.
 With nothing else to do, we hiked back to the cable car station and watched hang gliders jump from the cliff there.

-By the cable car station there were two simples hotels with restaurants in them as well.
+By the cable car station there were two simple hotels with restaurants in them as well.
 We ate at one after some hiking and then watched a few more hang gliders.

-We ate dinner at our hostel’s restaurant again, enjoying the slow pace and people watching.
-Most everyone who passed through were serious hikers.
-They all had their boots, hiking poles, etc. No wonder they ogled at us, two women with suitcases and skirts, when we arrived.
+We ate dinner at our hostel’s restaurant again, enjoying the slow pace and watching hikers pass through.
+They all had their boots, hiking poles, and backpacks.
+No wonder they had ogled us, two women with suitcases and skirts, when we arrived.
 It felt like we invaded a private Swiss enclave of hikers.

-That night we went to bed sweaty, no showers to clean us off.
-A group of young mountain-rangers sang rowdy drinking songs outside as we dozed off.
+That night we went to bed sweaty, without a shower.
+A group of young mountain rangers sang rowdy drinking songs outside as we dozed off.

 The real adventure began the next morning, after breakfast.
 The hike uphill, back to the cable car, WITH our luggage.

-We were already hot before we reached the cave.
+We were sweating within minutes.
 After enjoying the cool temperatures of the cave, we got to the real challenge.
 The steep, long incline up a thin, rocky trail to the cable car.
-We took turns with my backpack (easier to climb with) and mom’s suitcase.
+We took turns with my backpack (it was easier to climb with) and mom’s suitcase.

 I took my backpack up to the top as quickly as I could.
-By that time, I thought my right lung had collapsed.
+I think my right lung collapsed.
 But my mom was still on the mountainside.
 I turned around to see her halfway to me with her suitcase.
-I pretended to be disappointed that she had done it herself, but I know she could see the relief on my face as I wheezed and carried her suitcase for the last few steps.
+I pretended to be disappointed that she had done it herself, as I wheezed and carried her suitcase for the last few steps.

 Looking back at my pictures, it certainly doesn’t look like a Pinterest fail.
 It looks just like the pin.